API Reference

 This function calculates an approximate distance based on the number of matching characters at the beginning of the geohashes.
 It’s faster but less accurate than haversine distance.

-geohash_1 (str): The first geohash. geohash_2 (str): The second geohash. check_validity (bool, optional): Whether to check if the geohashes are valid.
-Defaults to False.
+• check_validity (bool, optional) – Whether to check if the geohashes are valid.

 Returns: